-This zucchini soup recipe is delicious, healthy, uses only a handful of everyday ingredients, and is great for using up your summer zucchini harvest!
+This zucchini soup recipe is so silky and naturally creamy with no dairy and uses only a handful of everyday ingredients!
+It's an easy way to use up your summer zucchini harvest.

-- If you've got fresh garden herbs or prefer using a different blend than dried Italian seasoning, you can absolutely make the swap.
-I like stir in some torn basil and fresh chives just before eating it.
+- If you've got fresh garden herbs or prefer using a different blend than dried Italian seasoning, you can absolutely make the swap!
+I like to stir in some torn basil and fresh chives just before eating it.

 - Easily make this recipe vegan by using vegetable broth and omitting the butter.

 Questions about this zucchini soup recipe?
+Leave a star rating and review if you made it!
 Talk to me in the comments below!